 You might be feeling the full effects of those early pregnancy symptoms (hello, morning sickness!), but the good news is, the folds of tissue are developing that will soon become your baby’s face.
 At the moment, there’s tiny openings that will turn into a mouth and nostrils in a few weeks.
 There’s also dark patches that will eventually turn into eyes, and small folds on the side of your baby’s head that will turn into ears.

 At the moment, there’s tiny openings that will turn into a mouth and nostrils in a few weeks.

-Although your baby’s ‘limbs’ are just buds that will develop into arms and legs, there are tiny signs of hat will grow into fingers and toes.
+Currently, your baby’s ‘limbs’ are just buds, but they will soon develop into arms and legs, with tiny fingers and toes.
 The spinal cord is also developing rapidly, but at the moment, it still resembles a tail.
 Your baby’s heart will also start to beat around 110 times a minute and can actually be seen on an ultrasound from this week.

 What is my body doing at six weeks pregnant?

 - Your kidneys are becoming more effective at ridding your body of waste: Although you probably won’t look any different on the outside, you might be feeling queezy, bloated or craving foods you’ve never even wanted before.
 Other early signs?
 You’ll probably need to pee every five minutes, especially when you’re trying to sleep.
 Luckily, this pressure will be relieved once your uterus rises at the beginning of trimester two.
 Although your constant need to wee might be annoying, do not stop drinking – your body needs it.
 Instead, make sure you lean forward on the toilet to ensure you’ve emptied your bladder each time.